Painting a Car Interior Requires Proper Preparation

 ColorBond customer Chris Hollerback used Windex to clean the interior of his 1995 Ford F-150 before painting.
 He thought the surfaces were as clean as could be.
 He then tried ColorBond Prep Cleaner and was surprised by how much cleaner they became, getting dirt out of all the fine creases in the leather-like grain pattern of the plastic.
 You can see the story about his painting project here.

 The application of paint to Polypropylene, Polyphenylene oxide (PPO) and thermoplastic polyolefin (TPO) plastics is difficult because of the poor adhesion of most coatings to plastics.
 ColorBond Adhesion Promoter was created to improve the bond between paint and today’s auto plastics like PPO & TPO.
 It acts as a primer, or tie coat between the plastic surface and the paint and keeps it from flaking, cracking, and peeling.
 ColorBond Adhesion Promoter is sprayed on the surface after cleaning.
 A blow dryer or heat gun set at 140-250° is then used to apply heat for about 10 minutes to dry and thoroughly bond the Adhesion Promoter to the plastic.
 Paint can then be applied.

-Proper preparation is key when painting a car interior.
-ColorBond provides products to prepare and paint your car interior for a beautiful, durable and long-lasting result.
+Can you paint the interior of a car with great results?
+Yes, with proper preparation your car interior can turn out beautifully.
+ColorBond provides products to prepare and paint your car interior for a beautiful, durable, and long-lasting result.
 You can find more information on these products here.